The New Hybrid Wellness Model: Care, Retreat, Continuity

 Step 3: Educate Clients

-- Clearly communicate the value of the hybrid model and what each phase entails.
+- Explain the benefits of the hybrid model and what each phase includes in clear terms.

-- Use simple, accessible language to explain how care, retreat, and continuity complement each other.
+- Use easy-to-understand language to show how care, retreat, and continuity work together.

 Step 4: Leverage Technology